 14. Breach of the Agreement: If, during the Term of this Agreement, the Department determines, in its sole discretion, that Biomet has: (a) committed any felony under federal law1 subsequent to the signing of this Agreement; (b) at any time, provided deliberately false, incomplete or misleading information; or (c) otherwise breached the Agreement, Biomet shall thereafter be subject to prosecution for any federal criminal violation of which the Department has knowledge, including the charges in the Information, which may be pursued by the Department in the U.S. District Court for the District of Columbia.
 Any such prosecutions may be premised on information provided by Biomet.
-Any such prosecution that is not timebarred by the applicable statute of limitations on the date of the signing of this Agreement may be commenced against Biomet notwithstanding the expiration of the Term plus one year.
+Any such prosecution that is not timebarred by the applicable statute of limitations on the date of the signing of this Agreement may be commenced against Biomet notwithstanding the expiration of the statute of limitations between the signing of this Agreement and the expiration of the Term plus one year.
 Thus, by signing this Agreement, Biomet agrees that the statute of limitations with respect to any prosecution that is not time-barred on the date of this Agreement shall be tolled for the Term plus one year.